superm1/FastFlowLM/docs/how-it-works.md

     kicker: "Technology deep dive"
     title: "FastFlowLM is built NPU-first"
     body: |
-      FastFlowLM retools the entire inference stack for AMD's XDNA-based Ryzen™ AI silicon.
+      FastFlowLM rebuilds the entire inference stack for AMD’s XDNA-based Ryzen™ AI NPUs.
-      Instead of mirroring GPU kernels, we partition prefill and decoding into tile-sized workloads, keep KV state resident on-chip, and stream attention math through the NPU's 12 TFLOPS bf16 fabric.
+      Instead of porting kernels, we split prefill and decoding into tile-aligned workloads, keep KV state on-chip, and stream attention through the NPU’s 2D-tiled mesh.

-      The result: up to **5.2× faster prefill** and **4.8× faster decoding** than the iGPU, **33.5× / 2.2×** gains versus the CPU, while drawing **67× / 223× less power**.
+      The result: up to **5.2× faster prefill** and **4.8× faster decoding** than the iGPU, **33.5× / 2.2×** gains versus the CPU, while drawing **67× / 223× less energy per token**.
 We also lift the context ceiling from **2K to 256K tokens** and halve Gemma 3 image TTFT from **8 s down to 4 s** on the same laptop-class part.
     ctas:
       - label: "See benchmarks"